ARMmbed/greentea/docs/PORTING.md

 ### Test cases results

-Some test suites (test binaries) may use our in-house test hardness called [utest](https://github.com/ARMmbed/utest). `utest` test harness allows users to write set of test cases inside one binary.
+Some test suites (test binaries) may use our in-house test hardness, called [utest](https://github.com/ARMmbed/utest). `utest` test harness allows users to write set of test cases inside one binary.
 This allows us to add more test code inside test binaries and report results for each test case separately.
 Each test case may report `OK`, `FAIL` or `ERROR`.

 ```
 mbedgt: test case report: